Engineering & Manufacturing: Design & Development T Level (Level 3)

 Core Content components

-To achieve a grade for the Core Content component, you must have results for both examinations and achieved the Employer-set project.
+To achieve a grade for the Core Content component, you must have passed both core examinations and achieved the Employer-set project.
 The combined results from these will be aggregated to form the overall Core Content component grade (A* to E – pass grades).

 Industry Placement